 Question: Which KPIs do you track?

 Correct Answer: Different brand trackers will track different KPIs.
 Be sure your brand tracker of choice at least tracks brand awareness, consideration, and associations.
-Beware of brand trackers that offer too many custom questions.
-This can lead to data saturation.

 Question: How many brands can I track?